How to Sign Up for Military: Quick Steps for Enlisting Today

 Understanding the Requirements

-Physical fitness is crucial.
+Physical fitness is a must.

 The ASVAB and Career Exploration